Funeral Directors Category: London

 Gentle movement and awareness of the person whose body they are caring for are second nature to Hasina and Allistair, and they train anyone assisting them in the same reverent approach to the body.
 Even the embalmer (who is occasionally called in to carry out embalming where a funeral is taking place several weeks after death and an open coffin is required by the spiritual practice of the family) has learned that when he is working for Compassionate Funerals, he needs to honour their ways of handling the dead.

 When someone dies and comes into their care, they will be brought to Compassionate Funerals a few days before the funeral to be washed, dressed and placed in their coffin.
-They will remain in an air conditioned viewing room until the day of the funeral.
+They will remain in the on site mortuary until the day of the funeral.

-Likewise, additional services are hired in as needed, keeping the costs lean and non-exploitative.
-The company has just two vehicles, an estate car used to collect people who have died and an eco car for work use.
+Additional services are hired in as needed, keeping the costs lean and non-exploitative.
+They prefer to use local businesses where possible to support the local economy.
+The company has just two vehicles, a people carrier used to collect people who have died and an eco car for work use.
 Allistair is keen to explore hiring an eco-hearse for families who have strong environmental ethics, and is also interested in the idea of a bicycle hearse or a hand bier to enable families to take their dead to the nearby cemetery in a completely green eco-friendly way.

-A recent addition to the team is Sarah Tully, who has been with Compassionate Funerals for three months and is soaking up the knowledge she is learning from her colleagues.
+There are three other members of staff at Compassionate Funerals, Sarah, Andrea and Samantha.
 Formerly from a media background, Sarah had personal experience of the bespoke, personal and compassionate service Hasina and Allistair provide when they were engaged to carry out a funeral for her husband’s family, and now, some time later she is sharing every aspect of their work.
+Next on board was Andrea, who met Hasina through her voluntary work at St. Joseph’s Hospice, and Samantha is the most recent addition to the team.

-All three of the team at Compassionate Funerals share the same dedication to meeting each family’s personal needs, and have an instinctive understanding that one size does not fit all.
+All five of the team at Compassionate Funerals share the same dedication to meeting each family’s personal needs, and have an instinctive understanding that one size does not fit all.
 Each funeral is bespoke and arranged to fit the budget of the individual family involved, with the focus always being on empowering bereaved people to have the perfect send off for their loved one.
+They have also begun to offer repatriation services, to better serve the diverse communities of London.

 Whoever you meet when you first make contact with Compassionate Funerals will be with you from that day onwards, until the funeral and beyond.
 They offer to visit clients at home the same day a call is received, or arrangements can be made at a time to suit the family, either at home or at Compassionate Funerals HQ (as Aldersbrook Road is called).
 From that point onward, you have a person who will walk alongside you through the days leading up to the funeral, being with you when the celebrant or faith leader meets the family to ensure seamless continuity.
 On the day, he or she will co-ordinate the funeral exactly as you have created it, offering as much or as little support as you need.

-Two weeks after the funeral, each family is offered an After Care meeting where they can talk about whatever they want – it’s an opportunity for Compassionate Funerals to signpost individuals to bereavement support if they think there might be a need for it.
+After the funeral, each family is offered an After Care Contact, where they can talk about whatever they want – it’s an opportunity for Compassionate Funerals to signpost individuals to bereavement support if they think there might be a need for it.

 Hasina is a strong advocate of training in all aspects of the work they do, and training opportunities are taken where and when possible.
-Both she and Allistair are in the process of doing the DipFD course, whilst also offering training to the community around them; Funeral Awareness Workshops aimed at carers and CQC friendly Level 2 in Death, Dying and Bereavement courses are both provided by Compassionate Funerals.
+Hasina has completed the DipFAA course and is in the process of completing the DipFD course whilst also offering training to the community around them; Funeral Awareness Workshops aimed at carers and CQC friendly Level 2 in Death, Dying and Bereavement courses are both provided by Compassionate Funerals.

 They also have strong links with many diverse groups in the locality, and have an extensive community engagement programme, running Death Cafes, Advance Planning, Difficult Conversations, Fun Days, Jumble Trail – and they have a mobile ‘Before I Die’ wall that they use as a conversation starter at events locally.
+They partner with Redbridge Libraries in a funded project called ‘The Final Party’ which aims to remove fears and barriers around the subject of death through various interactive events.
 They fund raise for both local hospices, and are a Drop Spot for recycled goods for one of them.
-They are also often asked to speak publicly with various professions: GPs, nurses, hospitals and adult social services, and do radio, TV and print interviews whenever they can.
+They are also often asked to speak publicly with various professions: GPs, nurses, hospitals, universities and adult social services, and do radio, TV and print interviews whenever they can.

 A holistic, bespoke funeral service that puts the family at the heart of each funeral.